 The longer you look at this window-surrounded space, the better it gets.
 While the floor-to-ceiling glass and decadent trim leave little wallspace, the space that does remain is painted a deep nautical navy, adding just the right amount of contrast.
-The natural textures throughout the space draw from different locales, bringing an international air to the space—Riviera-style cafe chairs mingle with exotic rattan lanterns and an artisan wooden coffee table to create a layered, eclectic feel.
+The natural textures throughout the space draw from different locales, bringing an international air to the space—Riviera-style cafe chairs mingle with rattan lanterns and an artisan wooden coffee table to create a layered, eclectic feel.

 Banq On It

 What better way to enjoy a sunroom than on an oversized banquette big enough for family and friends?
 We love a bold mix of prints, and sunroom designs are no exception.
 The banquette covered in an eye-catching fabric is clearly the star of this space, while a few pops of more traditional motifs—like classic stripes and buffalo plaids—lend added interest.

 This ultra-modern sunroom checks all the boxes: muted tones of pink and grey, softly-sloping shapes inspired by art deco designs, and yes, even an oversized plant.
 This may be the most glamorous take on sunroom style we've seen to date.

 We wouldn't quite call this a sunroom—it's more of a sun-nook.
 Still, we'd be hard-pressed to come up with a better use of this uniquely shaped space.
 The charming built-in is the windowseat of our dreams, and we love how the designer was able to imbue the space with a laid-back, boho feel that's cohesive with the rest of the home.
 The finishing touch?
 Pretty custom window treatments that make it easy to adapt the space for midday sun.